The Seasons Systemic Treatment Family Program

-These weekend programs combined with the individual family Systemic Family intervention process and there assigned family therapist and weekly 1 ½ hours of treatment combines for a family being eligible to participate in more than 64 hours per month of family program.
+These weekend programs combined with the individual family Systemic Family intervention process and there assigned family therapist and weekly 1 ½ hours of treatment combine for a family being eligible to participate in more than 64 hours per month of family program.
 Before any recommended family member individual therapies.
 Quite often a family member is getting as much treatment time as the member in residence.

 The family program is not an “add on” to the treatment in the hope of having the family help out the person in addiction, we have realized the family system is the patient here and we need to give that patient the best rehab treatment that we possibly can if we want to have success.